-- Materials (like cotton, rubber, or wool)
+- Materials (like cotton, Gore-Tex, Neoprene, or wool)

-- Sizes – List the available sizes (like XL or 46 tall).
+Sizes – List the available sizes (like XL or 46 tall).
 It can also be helpful to include a size guide – this will make consumers more confident to purchase the clothing without trying it on.

-- Images – Include high-resolution images from multiple angles to include:
+Images – Include high-resolution images from multiple angles to include:

 - Models using and enjoying the product

-- Description (or Overview) – When developing a product description template for electronics, be sure you really stress how much the product will help or improve the consumer’s life.
+Product Description (aka Description or Product Overview) – Make sure you really stress how much the product will help or improve the consumer’s life.
 Ultimately, that’s why we have electronics – to make our lives better and easier.
 Be sure you remind them of this fact!

-- Key Features – You can add some highlights of the product in this section in the form of a list that is not highly technical (save that for the Specifications section).
+Key Features – You can add some highlights of the product in this section in the form of a list that is not highly technical (save that for the Specifications section).

-- Warranty/Returns – Most electronics have some sort of warranty in case of malfunction or damage.
+Warranty (aka Returns) – Most electronics have some sort of warranty in case of malfunction or damage.

 - Expert Reviews